Women's, Gender and Sexuality Studies (MA)

 3. Students must submit two letters of recommendation (submitted to the Graduate School).
 Letters of recommendation must be current (written within the last year), and letter writers must be familiar with the applicant's academic preparation for graduate study.
 Members of the Women's Gender and Sexuality Studies Graduate Admissions Committee may not be letter writers.

-4. Students must submit one academic writing sample of at least five pages (a paper written as part of the requirements of a university or college course), which should be mailed directly to the Department of Women's, Gender and Sexuality Studies.
+4. Students must submit one academic writing sample of at least five pages (a paper written as part of the requirements of a university or college course).
 The Graduate Admissions Committee will determine whether the student has the necessary level of competence in written communication to enter the MA program.

-5. Students must submit a personal statement of one-two pages discussing how the MA in Women's, Gender and Sexuality Studies relates to the student's professional or personal goals (mail directly to the Department of Women's, Gender and Sexuality Studies).
+5. Students must submit a personal statement of one-two pages discussing how the MA in Women's, Gender and Sexuality Studies relates to the student's professional or personal goals.

 Any undergraduate major is acceptable for admission; however, students without Women's, Gender and Sexuality Studies background may be required to take preparatory courses before beginning the MA curriculum or in addition to the MA curriculum.
 This will be determined by the Graduate Admissions Committee.

-Up to six (6) credit hours of graduate level coursework, A- or B- graded work in Women's, Gender and Sexuality Studies done at another institution may be applied toward the student's University of Louisville degree, upon approval of the director.
+Up to six (6) credit hours of graduate level coursework (receiving a minimum grade of B- or above) completed in Women's, Gender and Sexuality Studies at another institution may be applied toward the student's University of Louisville degree, upon approval of the director.

-Students enrolled in the University of Kentucky or Western Kentucky University graduate certificate programs may transfer up to twelve (12) credit hours of graduate-level A- graded or B- graded work, upon approval of the director.
+Students enrolled in the University of Kentucky or Western Kentucky University graduate certificate programs may transfer up to twelve (12) credit hours of graduate-level work (graded a minimum of B- or above), upon approval of the director, Unit Dean and Vice Provost of Graduate Affairs.

 Students must maintain a 3.0 average in order to be in good standing.